Acronix98/The-Flamez-Bot/README.md

 # The Flamez Bot
-The Flamez Bot is a multi-purpose utility bot created by Acronix98.
+The Flamez Bot is a multi-purpose utility bot used by The Flamez Studios.